 Typically, shoot-thru-hull installations give excellent high speed operation and good to excellent depth capability.
-There is no possibility of damage from floating objects.
-It can't be knocked off when docking or loading on the trailer.
+There is no possibility of transducer damage from floating objects, as there is with a transommounted transducer.
+A transducer mounted inside the hull can't be knocked off when docking or loading on a trailer.